The video link is at the bottom of the page.

 A. See!
 Your House Is Left to You Desolate

-The Roman army was the abomination of desolation, bringing about the final disappearance of the Old Covenant in 70 CE.
-The vanishing of the Old Covenant occurred because the priesthood could no longer perform sacrifices following the destruction of the temple.
-In The Law No Longer Applies, we read that the Old Covenant had already been abolished in 30 CE.
+The Roman army was an abomination of desolation, leading to the final disappearance of the Old Covenant in 70 CE.
+It vanished because the priesthood could no longer perform sacrifices after the temple’s destruction.
+In The Law No Longer Applies, we read that the Old Covenant was already abolished in 30 CE.

 “Therefore when you see the ‘abomination of desolation,’ spoken of by Daniel the prophet, standing in the holy place” (whoever reads, let him understand),